Tampa Bay Buccaneers vs. New England Patriots NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Patriots stats and trends

-- Thus far this year New England has one win against the spread.
+- So far this season New England has one win against the spread.

-- New England's games this year have not gone over the point total yet in three opportunities.
+- New England's games this season have not hit the over on any of three set point totals.

-- The Patriots have turned the ball over one more time (5 total) than the Buccaneers have forced a turnover (4) this season.
+- This year the Patriots have turned the ball over five times, one more than the Buccaneers' takeaways (4).

 Home and road insights